samyak1409/django/README.md

 #### 4. Now, the main part, Showing profile pic on the profile page.
 1. Update the profile template `profile.html`, with the user profile pic url (`user.profile.pic.url`).
 2. Adding `MEDIA_URL` to `urlpatterns`. ([Serving files uploaded by a user during development](https://docs.djangoproject.com/en/4.1/howto/static-files/#serving-files-uploaded-by-a-user-during-development)) ([see](https://www.youtube.com/watch?v=FdVuKt_iuSI&list=PL-osiE80TeTtoQCKZ03TU5fNfx2UY6U4p&index=8&ab_channel=CoreySchafer&t=1258) till 24:33)
-   - *Now, we can see the profile pic on profile page.*
+   - *Now, we can see the profile pic on the profile page.*
-3. Adding [Corey's styles](https://github.com/CoreyMSchafer/code_snippets/blob/master/Django_Blog/snippets/main.css) (to the `static` dir) so that profile page look right.
+3. Adding [Corey's styles](https://github.com/CoreyMSchafer/code_snippets/blob/master/Django_Blog/snippets/main.css) (to the `static` dir) so that profile page looks right.
 4. Adding the default profile pic.
 (Remember?
 Check [`Profile`](django_project/users/models.py))

 *- x - Till [26:18](https://www.youtube.com/watch?v=FdVuKt_iuSI&list=PL-osiE80TeTtoQCKZ03TU5fNfx2UY6U4p&index=8&ab_channel=CoreySchafer&t=1578) - x -*

-#### 5. Using Signals: Set to auto create the Profile (with the default profile pic) whenever a new user is created.
+#### 5. Using Signals: Set to auto-create the Profile (with the default profile pic) whenever a new user is created.
 - *Till now, we were adding the pic from the admin page only.*
 - **But, why are we doing all this?
 Wouldn't an image (profile pic) input field in the `RegistrationForm` itself be a way better method!?**